Hawaii Democratic Revolution of 1954: Prelude

-Hawaii had a dominant-party system since the 1887 revolution.
-The 1887 Bayonet Constitution took most of the power away from the monarchy and allowed the Republican Party to dominate the legislature.
+Hawaii had a dominant-party system since the 1893 overthrow of the Hawaiian Kingdom.
+In the years preceding the coup, the 1887 Bayonet Constitution had taken most of the power away from the monarchy and allowed the Republican Party to dominate the legislature.
 Besides a brief change of power to the Home Rule Party following annexation, the Republicans had run the Territory of Hawaii.
 The industrialist Republicans formed a powerful sugar oligarchy, the Big Five.

 Illustrative of the prominence of industrialists in the political and social life of the territory was the controversial trial of Grace Fortescue for the murder of Joseph Kahahawai.
 Following her conviction territorial governor Lawrence M. Judd commuted her 10-year sentence for manslaughter to one hour.
 Many felt the trial was a failure of justice from political forces.
 Among the unhappy residents of Hawaii was John A. Burns, a police officer during the trial.
 Burns founded a movement by collecting support from the impoverished sugar plantation workers.
 He also restored strength to the divided and weak Democratic Party of Hawaii.